Home / Werewolf / Sold To A Cursed Lycan Prince / Chapter 2 - Escape Routes

 Riders stopped as if bound by a single command.
 Then, the carriage door opened.

-Tall and large.
+And he stepped out, tall and large.
 Cloaked in black darker than the night itself.
 His presence swallowed the clearing whole.

-His gaze swept over his men, then lifted sharply and dangerously toward the forest.
+His gaze swept over his men, then lifted sharply and dangerously toward the forest….
 Toward her direction.

+Her nemesis.
 The lycan prince.

-He inhaled, and froze.
+He inhaled slowly, and froze.

 Mate.